Amazon Inventory Management in 4 Easy Steps

 - See seller fees for each product

-- View FBA or merchant-fulfilled stock levels
+- View Fulfillment by Amazon (FBA) or merchant-fulfilled stock levels

 - Track FBA shipments at every stage